Syndexios

 Biography

-- Zenobios was a brother at the Mithraeum of Dura Europos.
+- Zenobios was a brother of the Mithraeum of Dura Europos.

 Two years after Ethphani, Zenobios financed a second and bigger relief of Mithras killing the bull which was found above his bother's.